 Up-to-date information about events and other activities can be found on the network’s Facebook page.

-Antti-Ville Kärjä works as Academy Research Fellow at Music Archive Finland with a research project ”Music, Multiculturality and Finland”, funded by the Academy of Finland (2014–2018).
-He holds a title of docent (adjunct professorship) in popular music studies at the University of Helsinki.
-His interest in hip hop centres on the historiography and identity politics of rap music in Finland.
+Antti-Ville Kärjä works as Professor of Cultural Music Research at the Sibelius Academy of the University of Arts Helsinki.
+He holds a Title of Docent (adjunct professorship) in Popular Music Studies at the University of Helsinki.
+His interest in hip hop centers on the historiography and identity politics of rap music in Finland.

-Inka Rantakallio graduated from Study of Religions at the University of Helsinki, and is currently a doctoral candidate in Musicology at the University of Turku.
-Her doctoral thesis is an interdisciplinary case study focusing on four Finnish underground rappers and discourses of authenticity, spirituality and atheism.
-She lectures and writes about hip hop culture in both academic and popular settings, and also co-hosts the weekly Rap Scholar radio show on Bassoradio.
+Inka Rantakallio (PhD) is an independent scholar and journalist.
+Her doctoral thesis (2019) is an interdisciplinary study focusing on four Finnish underground rappers (Ameeba, Julma Henri, Khid, and RPK) and discourses of authenticity, spirituality, and atheism.
+Her publications focus on the various intersections of rap music and identities.
+She lectures and writes about hip hop and popular culture in both academic and popular settings, with a special focus on questions of equality and gender, and also works as a DJ.

-Elina Westinen works as a postdoctoral researcher in the Department of Language and Communication Studies, University of Jyväskylä.
+Elina Westinen works as a postdoctoral researcher at the Department of Music, Art and Culture Studies, University of Jyväskylä.
 Drawing on insights from sociolinguistics, discourse studies, study of multimodality and ethnography, her postdoctoral work deals with (’new’) ethnicities and (non)belonging in Finnish migrant hip hop in both digital and physical contexts.
 She was previously part of the Academy of Finland project Language and Superdiversity: (Dis)identification in Social Media (2012–2016).
-Her PhD thesis (2014) explored the discursive construction of authenticity in Finnish hip hop culture by focusing on three Finnish rap artists (Cheek, Pyhimys and Stepa).
+Her doctoral thesis (2014) explores the discursive construction of authenticity in Finnish hip hop culture by focusing on three Finnish rap artists (Cheek, Pyhimys, and Stepa).